p4gefau1t/trojan-go/README.md

 ### Easy to use

 Trojan-go's configuration file format is compatible with Trojan's, while it's being simplyfied.
+Unspecified fields will be filled in with a default value.
 You can launch your server and client much more easily.
 Here's an example:

 server.json
 ```
 {
 	"run_type": "server",
 	"local_addr": "0.0.0.0",
-	"local_port": 4445,
+	"local_port": 443,
 	"remote_addr": "127.0.0.1",
 	"remote_port": 80,
 	"password": [